xalt/xalt/docs/source/040_install_and_test.rst

 your system has is /bin/ld then having XALT's ld found first in the path is easy.
 But modern GCC compilers have their own ld so some effort will be required to make XALT's ld appear first in $PATH.

-  **Note**: If you do NOT use Lmod, then make sure that XALT's ld is always found before the regular ld